Solid gold toilet stolen from Blenheim Palace, birthplace of Winston Churchill

 “The artwork has not been recovered at this time but we are conducting a thorough investigation to find it and bring those responsible to justice,” Milne continued, appealing for any potential witnesses to contact police.

+Inspector Richard Nicholls said a reception party Friday evening marking the launch of the exhibition “would form part of our inquiries in order to ascertain events leading up to the item being stolen.”
+He noted, however, that commenting on how the item was stolen “would be speculation at the moment.”

-Dominic Hare, CEO of Blenheim Palace, told CNN in a statement, “‘Following the Thames Valley Police statement we can confirm ‘America’, the art piece by Maurizio Cattelan has been stolen in the early hours of this morning.”
+Hare told CNN in a statement: “‘Following the Thames Valley Police statement we can confirm ‘America,’ the art piece by Maurizio Cattelan has been stolen in the early hours of this morning.”

 “It’s therefore a great shame an item so precious has been taken, but we still have so many fascinating treasures in the Palace and the remaining items of the exhibition to share.
 The investigation continues, but it will be business as usual from tomorrow, so visitors can continue to come and experience all we have to offer,” Hare said.